raystack/compass/README.md

 #### API

-Compass provides a fully-featured GRPC and HTTP API to interact with Compass server.
-Both APIs adheres to a set of standards that are rigidly followed.
-Please refer to [proton](https://github.com/raystack/proton/tree/main/raystack/compass/v1beta1) for GRPC API definitions.
+Compass provides a fully-featured HTTP API to interact with Compass server.
+The API is built with [Connect RPC](https://connectrpc.com/) and supports both Connect and gRPC protocols.
+Please refer to [proton](https://github.com/raystack/proton/tree/main/raystack/compass/v1beta1) for API definitions.

 ## Contribute